Water on Mars: Evidence for recent flows

+Precipitation

+Precipitation, most likely consisting of snow made of water ice, was observed to fall from cirrus clouds by the Phoenix lander.

-Development of Mars' water inventory
+Development of Mars's water inventory

 The variation in Mars's surface water content is strongly coupled to the evolution of its atmosphere and may have been marked by several key stages.
+Head and others put together a detailed history of water on Mars and presented it in March, 2023.
+In March 2021, researchers reported findings, based on ratios of deuterium to hydrogen, suggesting that a considerable amount of water has likely been sequestered into the rocks and crust of the planet over the years instead of being lost to space.

 Early Noachian era (4.6 Ga to 4.1 Ga)

 The early Noachian era was characterized by atmospheric loss to space from heavy meteoritic bombardment and hydrodynamic escape.
 Ejection by meteorites may have removed ~60% of the early atmosphere.
 Significant quantities of phyllosilicates may have formed during this period requiring a sufficiently dense atmosphere to sustain surface water, as the spectrally dominant phyllosilicate group, smectite, suggests moderate water-to-rock ratios.
 However, the pH-pCO2 between smectite and carbonate show that the precipitation of smectite would constrain pCO2 to a value not more than 1e-2 atm.
 As a result, the dominant component of a dense atmosphere on early Mars becomes uncertain, if the clays formed in contact with the Martian atmosphere, particularly given the lack of evidence for carbonate deposits.
 An additional complication is that the ~25% lower brightness of the young Sun would have required an ancient atmosphere with a significant greenhouse effect to raise surface temperatures to sustain liquid water.
 Higher CO2 content alone would have been insufficient, as CO2 precipitates at partial pressures exceeding 1.5 atm, reducing its effectiveness as a greenhouse gas.